leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 All input and output parameters to the Data Portal and stored procedure that end up on the spreadsheet must be reported to the Parameters argument of the Data Function (ReportRange() here).
 This is because the Data Function must know where to place the output cells or which cells to receive input from inside the spreadsheet.

 Take note that the order in which you are being instructed to enter the cell values into Param() here is significant, because it must match the order that the Formula Parameters were entered into the Data Portal and the order of parameters given to the SQL stored procedure.
 The Data Portal knows which parameters are which *only* based on the order in which they are passed to the Data Portal.
-This means that if parameters are passed in the wrong order from the spreadsheet, this will pass the wrong values into the Data Portal and the names in the Data Portal will refer to different valeus than intended.
+This means that if parameters are passed in the wrong order from the spreadsheet, this will pass the wrong values into the Data Portal and the names in the Data Portal will refer to different values than intended.

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-11/51.png)